 The aim of the renovation is to secure the long-term use of the building and safeguard it for the future.

-Blackpool Councillors agreed a £7.5m plan to create a business hub here in March 2022.
-Funded with £4.5m from the Town Deal, matched with Council funding of £2.8m and £200k from the UK Shared Prosperity Fund.
-The plan is to preserve the historic aspects of this attractive building.
+Blackpool Councillors agreed a plan to create a business hub here in March 2022.
+The £8.2m project has received £4.5m from the Town Deal, £3.1m from the council and £600k from the UK Shared Prosperity to support shopfront renewal and low carbon investment.
+The plan is to preserve the historic aspects of this attractive building, expected to be complete in summer 2025.
+The works will secure the long-term use of the building and safeguard it for future generations of entrepreneurs.

 We went to have a look around it in early 2024 before work began –